jorinvo/clj-scratch/README.md

 whenever I realize my shell commands are getting out of hand again.

-Of course loading all these dependencies comes at a cost, however not being interrupted while working on a problem is can be a good trait-off, especially if you keep the same REPL session running for most of the time anyways.
+Of course loading all these dependencies comes at a cost, however not being interrupted while working on a problem can be a good trait-off, especially if you keep the same REPL session running for most of the time anyways.
+The most common tools are required by default and the other dependencies can be loaded on demand.

 ## Run It